rocky-linux/documentation/docs/guides/security/ssh_ca_key_signing.md

 * Ability to use command line tools
 * Managing content from the command line
-* Previous experience with SSH key generation helpful, but not required
+* Previous experience with SSH key generation helpful but not required
-* Basic understanding of SSH and public key infrastructure helpful, but not required
+* A basic understanding of SSH and public key infrastructure is helpful but not required
 * A server running the sshd daemon.

 ## Introduction

 The initial SSH connection with a remote host is insecure if you cannot verify the fingerprint of the remote host's key.
-Using a certificate authority to sign public keys of remote hosts makes the initial connection secure for every user that trusts the CA.
+Using a certificate authority to sign public keys of remote hosts makes the initial connection secure for every user who trusts the CA.

 CAs can also be used to sign user SSH keys.
-Instead of distributing the key to every remote host, one signature is sufficient to authorize user to log in to multiple servers.
+Instead of distributing the key to every remote host, one signature is sufficient to authorize the user to log in to multiple servers.

 ## Objectives